HRI-EU/Rcs/README.md

     make doc

-Compilation has also been tested on Ubuntu 16.04 with GCC 5 and Ubuntu 18.04 with GCC 7 and clang.
+Compilation has successfully been tested on Ubuntu 14.04, Ubuntu 16.04 with GCC 5 and Ubuntu 18.04 with GCC 7 and clang, and Ubuntu 20.

 Note that using Vortex Essentials on newer operating systems requires extra care.
 The official distribution is compiled with GCC 4.8, and will not work with newer compiler versions.
 To work around this limitation, Rcs compiles the Vortex integration module separately.
 If GCC 4.8 is available (by installing the `g++-4.8` package), the integration module is built automatically.
 If it isn't, you need to provide a pre-built version of libRcsVortex.so.